 H&M, various locations; www.hm.com/sg

-We’ve long been swooning over the stunning collection of swimwear and summery threads at Seed, but we just picked up the cutest girl’s winter jacket EVER for for an upcoming cold weather holiday – and it was in the sale!
-While the Australian brand has just launched its October campaign, there are lots of great bargains to be found right now at its online and in-store mid-season sale.
+We’ve long been swooning over the stunning collection of swimwear and summery threads at Seed, but we picked up the cutest girl’s winter jacket EVER for an upcoming cold weather holiday – and it was in the sale!
+There are lots of great bargains to be found at this Australian brand right now at its online and in-store mid-season sale (although cold weather gear is only available online) so snap up those bargains quick!

 Seed Heritage, various locations; www.seedheritage.com